 Whenever we start something new, norms are prepared and followed to make the most out of the investment.
-And, when a new member/ partner joins the organization, a series of formalities are performed to help them acquire the required knowledge and skills.
-So, this first impression on the newly joining member has a big impact on how relationships are shaped.
+And, when a new member or partner joins the organization, a series of formalities are performed to help them acquire the required knowledge and skills.
+So, this first impression of the newly joined member has a big impact on how relationships are shaped.
 So, member onboarding provides a clear path to engage with the financial institution.
-It will not only increase retention and loyalty but decrease attrition and drive revenue.
+It will not only increase retention and loyalty, but also decrease attrition and drive revenue.

 The onboarding Strategy was discussed at the workshop conducted by CULytics.
 It was hosted by Naveen Jain (Founder & President, CULytics) and Bob Little (Advisor at CULytics).

 Here are the key points from the session:

 From the member’s perspective, onboarding is the process of helping the new member acquire the knowledge they'll need to make the most out of their membership.

 From the credit union’s perspective, onboarding is the process of gathering needed information, driving activation, increasing utilization, cross-selling, and ultimately reducing attrition and improving revenue.

 People will give up on the process if it is too time-consuming or asks for too much information.
 Minimizing these aspects is the key to keeping things simple.
 Features that eliminate manual entry could be helpful.
 For example, enabling autofill fields and pulling any information that has already been captured are ways to reduce the time the member spends entering data.

 -Security & Compliance